ElioEnestrom/Racing-Game/ReadMe.txt

 How to boot up in unity
 You start the game from the scene named "StartScene" where you will navigate through the menu and can choose from a variety of levels.
 If you want to look at the code there is a "Scripts" folder in the "Assets" folder.
 Alternatively, if you're looking for something else there is most likely a folder of that in the "Assets" folder too.
+There will most likely appear some errors when you play but all of them don't have any actual impact on the gameplay.

 How to play/Pitch
 This game is a competitive racing game where you and a friend try to make your ways through the